marcaureledivernois/_random_forests/README.md

 It does this by creating random subsets of the features and building smaller trees using the subsets and then it combines the subtrees (ensemble method).

+* ramdomforest_sklearn.py : contains grid search parameters and optimal RF for iris classification (coded with sklearn)
+* decisiontree_sklearn.py : grid search and optimal DT for iris classificaiton (with sklearn).
+Also contains performance, features importance and precision recall curves using scikit-plot

 # Gini index

 If a data set D contains samples from C classes, gini index is defined as: